whoImm/assembly-calculator/README.md

 ## 📝 License

-This project is open-source and available under the [MIT License](LICENSE) (add a LICENSE file if applicable).
+This project is open-source and available under the [MIT License](LICENSE)